What are vital signs?

 Vital signs are measurements of the body's most basic functions.
-The four main vital signs routinely monitored by medical professionals and health care providers include the following:
+Medical professionals and health care providers routinely monitor these four main vital signs:

 • Body temperature